roy2220/proxyz/README.md

                         // forward the method call to the next interceptor, if any,
-                        // or forward to the undelying object `calc`. mc.Forward() // Without this, the method call ceases here.
+                        // or forward to the undelying object `calc`.
+                        // NOTE: without this call, the method `Sum` will NOT be
+                        //       actually called, and no result provided. mc.Forward()

                         // modify the first (only) result, whose index is 0. s := mc.GetResult(0).(string)